Btibert3/btibert3.github.io/_posts/2015-12-08-Environment-Variables-in-Rstudio-on-Mac.md

 comments: true
 ---

+___This is a resposting of a gist from 12/3/2013 that I searched high and low for recently.
+Why not re-post?___

 # Environment Variables in Rstudio on Mac

 I recently asked a question on [Stack Overflow](http://stackoverflow.com/questions/34160664/environment-variables-in-rstudio-on-mac) on the best way to set environment variables on a Mac for use within an RStudio session.